NaveedKhan8148/weather_App_in_javaScript/README.md

 an appropriate weather icon representing the weather conditions, such as sunny, cloudy, or hazy.
 Features
 Real-time weather information: The app retrieves up-to-date weather data from a weather API to ensure accuracy.
-Location-based weather: Users can enter a city name or ZIP code to obtain weather information for the desired location.
+Location-based weather: Users can enter a city name to obtain weather information for the desired location.
 Temperature display: The app prominently displays the current temperature for the specified location.
 Weather icons: The app utilizes weather icons to visually represent the current weather conditions, enhancing the user experience.
 Responsive design: The app is designed to be responsive and optimized for various screen sizes, allowing users to access weather information on different devices.